ionicfirebaseapp/flutter-app/README.md

 ## What's included

 Our Flutter TO DO Mobile Application included free source code and setup file to download.
 Within the download you'll find Flutter UI for all the above screen mention.
 We release UI integration with Firestore for Pro-members.
 In case if you would like to add some feature or do you have any kind of suggestion then please let us know.
 We'll love to hear from your side.
-And/Or if you build something awesome in this application then alos let us know, if we love your innovation then we'll add to our Flutter Mobile App and you'll get rewarded form <a href="https://www.ionicfirebaseapp.com">Ionicfirebaseapp.com</a>.
+And/Or if you build something awesome in this application then also let us know, if we love your innovation then we'll add to our Flutter Mobile App and you'll get rewarded form <a href="https://www.ionicfirebaseapp.com">Ionicfirebaseapp.com</a>.

 ## Bugs and feature requests